BehNicVanier/Bluetooth_connection/README.md

 # Bluetooth_connection
-This piece of code will create and maintain the connection with the arduino and the android application
+/*This piece of code will create and maintain the connection with the arduino and the android application*/

 /*Developer: Frederik Hauke
 Important Notices: